rht-labs/enablement-docs/exercises/1-the-manual-menace/README.md

 * You'll notice that this is different from how we defined our params for our projects.
 This is because there are multiple ways to do this.
 In cases like this, there may be a need to change some of these variables more frequently than others (i.e. giving the app more memory,etc.).
 In this case, it's easier to maintain them within their own separate params files.

-3. Create a new object in the inventory variables `inventory/host_vars/ci-cd-tooling.yml` called `ci-cd-tooling` and populate its `content` is as follows
+3. Create a new object in the inventory variables `inventory/host_vars/ci-cd-tooling.yml` called `ci-cd-tooling` and populate its `content` as follows

 ```yaml
 ---